Key takeaways

 When does Season 2 of ‘Cross’ premiere?

-The eight-episode second season will debut exclusively on Prime Video in more than 240 countries and territories on Wednesday, February 11, with the first three episodes and new episodes each week leading up to the season finale on March 18.
+The eight-episode second season will debut exclusively on Prime Video in more than 240 countries and territories on Wednesday, February 11, with the first three episodes.
+New episodes will be released each week leading up to the season finale on March 18.

 Who are the cast and crew behind ‘Cross’?